Tan Chay Wa's tombstone trial: 'Subversive' tombstone trial

 At his November 1983 trial, Chu Boon argued in court that he was neither a communist nor did he have political leanings of any kind; he did not monitor or even read the proposed inscription handed to him on a piece of paper by his brother's widow, which was given to the tombstone inscriber.
 The inscription in Chinese, written in emotive language, read:

 The court then heard that the CID started investigating the tombstone on 11 May 1983 and had seized the original piece of paper from the tombstone-maker's shop in Choa Chu Kang.
 Chu Boon's defence lawyer was J.B.
-Jeyaretnam who had long been a consistent thorn in the side of Singapore's political establishment.
+Jeyaretnam, a member of the Parliament of Singapore and also member of the Workers' Party.
 Jeyaretnam established that the instigation for the CID investigation and arrest had come from "a government department".
 In mitigation, Jeyaretnam made the point that, apart from immediate family and friends, the public would not have known about the 'subversive' tombstone nor its inscription in Singapore's biggest cemetery.

 The court threw out Chu Boon's defence plea and he was convicted on grounds that he had "under his control, the tombstone of his brother, Tan Chay Wa, on which was engraved in Chinese characters an inscription which tended to advocate acts prejudicial to the security of Singapore."
 He was sentenced to a year in jail; on appeal this was reduced to a month.